NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Create New ADT.md

 |Bearer Authentication| Headers | Authentication token |

 ## Request body(****required***)
-Only basic data types are supported; those that require the use of ID are not supported yet.
+Only static data types are supported, such as string, int columns, etc.; dynamic types such as intent columns are not supported.

 |**Name**|**Type**|**Description**|
 |------|------|------|